What Is Solitaire (Klondike)?

 Variations of Solitaire (Klondike)

-- FreeCell: All cards are dealt face up with four free cells for temporary storage.
-Nearly every deal is winnable with perfect play.
+- FreeCell: Deals all cards face up and provides four free cells for temporary storage.
+You can win nearly every deal with perfect strategy.

-- Pyramid Solitaire: Cards are arranged in a pyramid shape.
-Remove pairs of exposed cards that add up to 13.
+- Pyramid Solitaire: Cards form a pyramid structure.
+You clear the board by removing pairs of exposed cards that mathematically add up to 13.

 Why People Love Solitaire (Klondike)